 The What and the Why of Silver Roof Coating

-You folks must have heard of a recommendation that tells you how silver roof coating is the best kind of coating you can get.
+You folks must have heard of a recommendation that says silver roof coating is the best kind of coating you can get.
 Some blokes, especially those who do not understand the intricacies of choosing what kind of coating you should get for your house, will outright believe that and get themselves a handful of the silver-colored coating.

 silver roof coating

-What is silver coating actually is
+What is silver coating is

 Read also: Roof coating sprayer